Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 Once you are sedated, the bariatric surgeon will insert a catheter down your throat.
 This thin tube will extend down your esophagus and into your stomach.

-An endoscope, which is a flexible tube with a camera attached, is inserted into the tube along with the deflated balloon.
+An endoscope, a flexible tube with a camera attached, is inserted into the tube along with the deflated balloon.

-The camera on the scope allows your doctor to see the balloon on a 3D monitor.
+The camera on the scope lets your doctor see the balloon on a 3D monitor.

 The balloon is nestled into your stomach cavity before it is filled with saline until it achieves the desired size and shape.